Technical Deep Dive

 The only path to the internet for sandboxed tools.
 Domain allowlist per capability token.
 If a tool isn't explicitly allowed to reach a domain, the connection is refused.
 Network isolation enforced at the OS level.

 The AI agent doesn't shell out to run commands.
-It uses 72 structured, typed, audited system tools registered via the osmoda-bridge plugin.
+It uses 92 structured, typed, audited MCP tools registered via the osmoda-bridge plugin (and consumed identically by the claude-code runtime via stdio).
 Every tool call is logged with the hash-chained event ledger.
 Every result is traceable.
 Here's what the agent can do:

 System Operations